Benefits of Nursery Child Care and Frequently Asked Questions

 4. When does my child qualify for Free Early Education Entitlement?

-Some 2 years old children are entitled to free early year’s education, comprising of 12 hours per week termtime only.
-Parents do not contribute towards this minimum entitlement, but will be charged fees for any services or child care that is addition to the free place.
-Please ask the Nursery Manager for details who canassess your individual the criteria.
+Some 2 years old children are entitled to free early year’s education, comprising of 15 hours per week term-time only.
+Parents do not contribute towards this minimum entitlement but will be charged fees for any services or child care that is an addition to the free place.
+Please ask the Nursery Manager for details who can assess your individual the criteria.

-All 3 and 4 year olds become eligible for the free early education entitlement called the Nursery Education Funding (NEF) the term after their third birthday.
-Your child may be entitled to free nursery education and child care for up to 15 hours per week.
+All 3 and 4-year-olds become eligible for the free early education entitlement called the Nursery Education Funding (NEF) the term after their third birthday.
+Your child may be entitled to free nursery education and childcare for up to 30 hours per week.
 Please ask the Nursery Manager for further information.

 5. Do you take the children out for trips?